SACS offers executive recruitment services across a range of sectors.

 - Use the most up to date candidate sourcing mediums.
 Not all social media channels are appropriate.

 - Evaluation is just as important as sourcing.
-There are two components to the science of recruitment: attraction and selection.
+There are two components to the science of talent recruitment: attraction and selection.

 - Helps how?